An appraisal is inspection that concludes an opinion of value.

-One of the methods is the Cost Approach - which is how much it would cost to replace the improvements, minus physical deterioration and other factors, plus the land value.
+One of the three is the Cost Approach - which is how much capital required to replace the improvements, less physical deterioration and other factors, then adding the land value.

-There are a lot of reasons to obtain an appraisal from Grantham Appraisal & Realty, Inc. with the usual reason being real estate and mortgage transactions.
+There are a lot of reasons to purchase an appraisal from Grantham Appraisal & Realty, Inc. with the most common reason being real estate and mortgage transactions.

 To get a loan.

-An inspection is a third-party evaluation of the available structure and mechanical systems of a property, from the top to the foundation.
+An inspection is a third-party investigation of the accessible structure and appliances of a home, from the roof to the bottom.

-The usual home inspector's report will include an evaluation of the condition of the property's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The general house inspector's report will contain an evaluation of the integrity of the house's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

-In addition, the appraisal looks at other factors like condition, location and replacement costs.
+Also, the appraisal looks at other factors like condition, neighborhood and building prices.